I’ve been absent.

 In mind, if not body – following paths.

-In doing that, I became a visitor to my blog, not its roommate.
+And in doing that, I became a visitor to my blog, not its roommate.

 It’s tricky … noticing absence.